fai9al7dad/moeen-flutter-engine/README.md

 # moeen flutter

-in this repo you will find main libraries from moeen.
+in this repo you will find main libraries from moeen. one goal is to make the library general purpose, so it will be easier to use in your code
-examples:
-1. mushaf rendering
-2. word highlighting
-3. seperators

-..etc

 > will be updated regulary